vmware-tanzu-learning/calatrava-tap-workshop/workshop/content/05-installing-tap.md

 ### Accept the EULAs

-The _Accept the EULAs_ section should be irrelevant for VMware employees, as acceptance happens automatically at download.
+On the next page, the _Accept the EULAs_ section should be irrelevant for VMware employees, as acceptance happens automatically at download.
 However, you can go through the process if you wish to understand the customer experience.